Research Centre Juelich

 Exploring new magnetic phenomena

-A liquid helium cryostat by condenZero is a newly developed, patented piece of technology that is hosted by a transportable “suitcase” from Ferrovac AG, a renowned Swiss vacuum technology specialist.
+The liquid helium cryostat manufactured by condenZero is a newly developed, patented piece of technology that is hosted by a transportable “suitcase” from Ferrovac AG, a renowned Swiss vacuum technology specialist.
 One of the key features of this setup is its ability to maintain a constant ultra-high vacuum (UHV) environment, which is essential for many applications.
-Thanks to the retractable capabilities of the UHV suitcase introduces the cryo-cooled magnetic stage into the transmission electron microscope without breaking the vacuum of the system.
+Thanks to the retractable capabilities of the UHV suitcase, the cryo-cooled magnetic stage can be introduced into the transmission electron microscope without breaking the vacuum of the system.
 This process is crucial for maintaining the integrity of the sample under investigation.